 But have you ever stopped to think how much thought and work goes into making lunch for all the students at your school?
 Have you ever made dinner for your family?
 Can you imagine cooking an entire meal for hundreds of kids?

 So how many lunches are we talking about?
-According to the USDA's Food and Nutrition Service, the National School Lunch Program provides lunches to more than 31 million children each school day!
+According to the USDA's Food and Nutrition Service, the National School Lunch Program provides lunches to over 31 million children each school day!

-To support this new law, the USDA recently introduced a new set of proposed nutritional standards for school lunches.
-If passed, these new standards would represent the first major revision to school lunch nutritional requirements in more than 15 years.
+To support the new law, the USDA enacted a new set of nutritional standards for school lunches in the 2012-13 school year.
+These new standards represent the first major revision to school lunch nutritional requirements in over 15 years.

-The new proposed standards call for more fresh fruits and vegetables, whole grains, and fat-free or low-fat dairy products.
-There would also be stricter limits on the amounts of saturated fats, sodium, calories and trans fats allowed in school lunches.
+The new regulations deliver for more fresh fruits and vegetables, whole grains, and fat-free or low-fat dairy products.
+There are also stricter limits on the amounts of saturated fats, sodium, calories and trans fats allowed in school lunches.